Terms & Conditions

 10. Legal Reproduction Rights, Moral Rights and Copyright (Copyright, Designs and Patents Act 1988) and Property Misdescriptions Act 1991.

-10.2 Unless agreed in advance, use of the images by any third party (including, but not limited to, newspapers, magazines, book publishers, television, film and the Internet) will only be granted following written permission from DMP.
+10.2 Unless agreed in advance, use of the images/video by any third party (including, but not limited to, newspapers, magazines, book publishers, television, film and the Internet) will only be granted following written permission from DMP.
 This will incur a negotiated Reproduction Fee.

 10.3 Subject to Paragraphs 10.1 and 10.2, above, the following two exceptions do not need advance written permission from DMP:-